Liberty Seated Dimes

 24910765

-Original $765 New January 31!
-Tough Civil War Date, Light Coin Gray Surfaces, Typical F-101 Strike, Dallas Collection. !865-S F-101 Seated dimes will be found with two notable characteristics.
+Original $765 Tough Civil War Date, Light Coin Gray Surfaces, Typical F-101 Strike, Dallas Collection. !865-S F-101 Seated dimes will be found with two notable characteristics.
 First is a partial head, second is a weak S mintmark.
 This challenging Civil War date return to the price list sports light coin gray surfaces with a typical F-101 strike.
 Evenly worn surfaces have a few stray lines of no consequence.
 Previously sold per the Dallas Collection during JUne 2022.
 See the Sales Archives for the prior sale record.
 Housed in PCGS Gen 4.5 (2012-2013) holder.

 Seated 10C 1868S 1868-S